adrimarini/cheatsheets/git.md

 git diff = lets see difference b/w to versions of commits git clone = clones a repo git checkout = lets see a different branch git reset = takes you back to an older version you must specify

+git add --all =moves everything into staging